 Michele Stokes, ADA Compliance Specialist, has been engaged in facilitating access and ADA compliance for over 30 years in the Valley of the Sun.
 Profoundly deaf, Michele has facilitated access, training and accommodations in a variety of environments and is always up for new challenges.
 She has a B.S.
 Degree in Journalism/Public Relations from A.S.U.
 She works with other city departments to ensure accessibility; helping to review architectural plans, update policies, provide employee trainings, and create access to programs and services.
-This position also provides information to residents regarding the Americans with Disabilities Act and local disability resources by answering an ADA hotline.
-This position staffs the city's Commission on Disability Concerns, reviews city facilities, staffs the Lockbox and Vial of Life programs, and provides ideas to further promote anaccessibille Tempe.
+Peter also provides information to residents regarding the Americans with Disabilities Act and local disability resources by answering an ADA hotline.
+Peter staffs the city's Commission on Disability Concerns, reviews city facilities, staffs the Lockbox and Vial of Life programs, and provides ideas to further promote an accessible Tempe.

 Dee Hodson, Diversity Office Assistant

-Dee administratively supports the Diversity Office programs, trainings and events.
+Dee Hodson administratively supports the Diversity Office programs, trainings and events.
 Dee has worked for the City for over 7 years, in both the Community Services and Diversity Departments.
 Overall, Dee efficiently manages the tasks of the front-office, providing general information on department, city policies and procedures related to Diversity.
 Dee works part-time, and keeps the hours of Tuesday, Wednesday, and alternate Thursdays from 8 a.m. - 5 p.m.